- Former chairman of the Democratic National Committee

 “McAuliffe very quietly left GreenTech last December without any public notice by him or GreenTech.
 He now claims he left the company to focus on his run for governor in Virginia and has no clue about any unpaid taxes or visa-for-sale scheme.”

-In July 2013, National Review Online (NRO) reported that then-gubernatorial candidate McAuliffe had once headed – and was still closely tied to – Leaf Clean Energy, a self-described “renewable energy and sustainable technology investment firm” headquartered in a Cayman Islands building that many prominent Democrats have long denounced as an immoral and irresponsible tax shelter, and which President Obama once called “the largest tax scam in the world.”
+(10) In July 2013, National Review Online (NRO) reported that then-gubernatorial candidate McAuliffe had once headed – and was still closely tied to – Leaf Clean Energy, a self-described “renewable energy and sustainable technology investment firm” headquartered in the Cayman Islands, which many prominent Democrats have long denounced as an immoral and irresponsible tax shelter, and which President Obama once called “the largest tax scam in the world.”
 “During the 2012 presidential campaign,” said NRO, “McAuliffe himself suggested that GOP nominee Mitt Romney’s use of tax shelters created the impression if not the reality of impropriety”

-In October 2013, The Washington Post reported that McAuliffe had invested money with a Rhode Island estate planner “charged with defrauding insurers by using the stolen identities of terminally ill people.”
+(11) In October 2013, The Washington Post reported that McAuliffe had invested money with a Rhode Island estate planner “charged with defrauding insurers by using the stolen identities of terminally ill people.”
 “McAuliffe’s name,” said the Post, “appeared on a lengthy list of investors with Joseph A. Caramadre, an attorney and accountant who obtained the identities of dying people to set up annuities that ultimately cost insurance companies millions of dollars.”
+McAuliffe personally made a $47,000 profit on the annuities deal.
 Federal court documents related to the case did not accuse McAuliffe of wrongdoing, and McAuliffe’s gubernatorial campaign spokesman said that McAuliffe was merely a “passive investor” who had been deceived by Caramadre.
 In November 2012, Caramadre and his former employee, Raymour Radhakrishnan, pleaded guilty to a 66-count indictment accusing them of wire fraud, money laundering, and witness-tampering.
 Notably, in 2009 Caramadre had donated $26,599 to McAuliffe’s first gubernatorial campaign.
 Said the Post report: